filecoin-project/specs/content/systems/filecoin_files/piece/_index.md

 The first three steps take place on the client side.

 1. When a client wants to store a file in the Filecoin network, they start by producing the IPLD DAG of the file.
-The hash that represents root node of the DAG is an IPFS-style CID, called _Payload CID_.
+The hash that represents the root node of the DAG is an IPFS-style CID, called _Payload CID_.

 2. In order to make a _Filecoin Piece_, the IPLD DAG is serialised into a ["Content-Addressable aRchive" (.car)](https://github.com/ipld/specs/blob/master/block-layer/content-addressable-archives.md#summary) file, which is in raw bytes format.
 A CAR file is an opaque blob of data that packs together and transfers IPLD nodes.
 The _Payload CID_ is common between the CAR'ed and un-CAR'ed constructions.
 This helps later during data retrieval, when data is transferred between the storage  client and the storage provider as we discuss later.